 Don’t restrict yourself to the Nigerian market, in my opinion.
 If you want to make more, think worldwide.
-You will attract clients who would pay you 150X what you would have made in Nigeria for the identical job.
+You will attract clients who would pay you 150X what you would have done in Nigeria for an identical job.

 Who wouldn’t want to make money with US dollars?